CalilDrissi/dev-reports/For competence increase time blocks.md

  Minimise learning resources load to absolute bare minimum.

 ## Inbox:
- it is not about what you know , it is what you can build and show to the world.
+ -it is not about what you know , it is what you can build and show to the world.
+-you what to watch random videos for the rest of your life?
+NO, then sit down and do the work and earn a living.
+-where

 ### To Study: